Skip to main content

 • Useful for testing, maintenance, or seasonal processes

-• Disabled workflows retain all configuration but won't execute
+• Disabled workflows keep all their configuration but won't execute

 Copy Workflows

-• Duplicate existing workflows to create similar automation with modifications
+• Duplicate an existing workflow to create a similar one with modifications

-• Ideal for creating department-specific variations of common processes
+• Handy for creating department-specific variations of a common process

 Automation Logic